 At nearly 50 sites in North Dakota, South Dakota and Minnesota, whether or not you’re a Sanford Health patient, you can stop in and get a quick blood draw.
 No appointment needed.

 It can take up to three weeks after a COVID-19 infection for your body to develop antibodies, according to the Centers for Disease Control and Prevention.
-So a positive result from this test indicates probable exposure at some point in the past.
+So a positive result from this test indicates vaccination or probable exposure at some point in the past.

 But whether people might test positive or negative for antibodies, it shouldn’t affect their decisions, according to Dr. Susan Hoover, an infectious disease specialist with Sanford Health.